Published 25th August 2020

 - A Settlement Agreement provides greater certainty

-Although an Employment Tribunal has the potential of awarding greater amounts than what may be received through a settlement agreement, it must be noted a Tribunal also has the potential of awarding an employee nothing, should their claim be unsuccessful.
+Although an Employment Tribunal has the potential of awarding greater amounts than that which may be received through a settlement agreement, it must be noted a Tribunal also has the potential of awarding an employee nothing, should their claim be unsuccessful.
 The outcome of any Tribunal is uncertain and will depend on a number of factors.
-Therefore, by agreeing to a settlement agreement a greater sense of certainty is present and there is not a risk of an employee walking away without anything.
+Therefore, by agreeing to a settlement agreement a greater sense of certainty is present and there is not risk of an employee walking away without anything.

 - Employment Tribunal claims can be very stressful